Real Estate (REIT) Modeling

 At completion, trainees will have developed a comprehensive REIT model from scratch.

 First, we will learn about the REIT industry’s unique drivers and challenges.
 We will then build REIT financial and valuation models from scratch, using a step-by-step approach for an actual company, BRE Properties.
-Along the way, we will cover modeling best practices for same store properties, acquisitions, developments, and dispositions.
+Along the way, we will cover real estate modeling best practices for same store properties, acquisitions, developments, and dispositions.
 In addition, we model and deconstruct critical REIT profit metrics like FFO, AFFO, and CAD.
 Part 2 dives into valuation modeling, with a focus on the Net Asset Value (NAV) approach.

 What You Will Learn